Bronco All Terrain Tracked Carrier

-The Bronco All Terrain Tracked Carrier (ATTC) is a twin chassis multi-purpose tracked articulated vehicle jointly developed by ST Kinetics and the Defence Science and Technology Agency (DSTA) for the Singapore Army.
-The variant which was in service as a UOR with the British Armed Forces is known as the Warthog.
+The Bronco All Terrain Tracked Carrier (ATTC) is a twin chassis multi-purpose tracked articulated vehicle jointly developed for the Singapore Army by ST Kinetics and the Defence Science and Technology Agency (DSTA).
+A variant of the Bronco in British service in Afghanistan was named Warthog.

 Design

+The Bronco consists of two fully armoured front and rear units connected by a hydraulic articulated joint.
+The all-welded steel armoured hull provides the occupants with protection from 7.62 mm small arms fire and shell splinters.

+The Bronco is powered by a Caterpillar model 3126B four-stroke turbocharged and charge air-cooled diesel engine developing 350 bhp at 2,400 rpm coupled to an Allison MD3560P fully automatic transmission.
 Designed to traverse difficult terrain, the Bronco has a ground pressure of 60 kPa and is fitted with heavy-duty seamless rubber tracks and a running gear system for soft ground conditions and directional stability.
-Swimming operations require minimal preparation and it can achieve a swimming speed of 5 km/h.
+Swimming operations require minimal preparation and it can achieve a swimming speed of 4 km/h.
 The Bronco's four-sprocket drive, fully articulated steering with optional differential lock provides for small turning radius manoeuvres and improved performance.

 The Bronco has a load carrying capacity of up to 5 tonnes and is capable of a top speed of 60 km/h on the road and at least 25 km/h on cross-country terrain.
 An advantage the standard Bronco has over other western armoured personnel carriers is its relatively large interior, with seating for 16 including the driver, dependent on percentile measurements.

-At the DSEI 2017 exhibit, ST Kinetics announced that the Bronco 3 has been fully developed and a static model was made available.
+The troop carrier version can carry six people in the front unit and ten in the rear unit.
+Maximum payload is 1,200 kg for the front unit and 3,000 kg for the rear unit.
+The cargo carrier, which is fitted with drop sides and a drop tailgate, can carry 3,700 kg in the rear unit while retaining the amphibious characteristics of the troop-carrying version.
+The Bronco is fully air-portable in a C-130 Hercules transport aircraft.